-I will show you how to get your 1st $550 annual fee waived in my Ultimate Military Credit Cards course
+Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

-Military Money Manual has partnered with CardRatings and OMAAT for our coverage of credit card products.
-Military Money Manual, OMAAT, and CardRatings may receive a commission from card issuers.
+Military Money Manual has partnered with CardRatings for our coverage of credit card products.
+Military Money Manual and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 Thank you for supporting my independent, veteran owned site.

 In June I picked up the American Express Gold Card with no annual fee due to my active duty military service.

-- Learn how to apply for the American Express Gold Card
+- Learn how to apply for the American Express® Gold Card

 - $250 Annual Fee waived for US military and spouses

 - Earn 60,000 Membership Reward® Points after spending $4,000 on eligible purchases with your new card in the first 6 months of Card Membership

-- 4x points on US supermarkets (up to $25,000 per year) – includes OCONUS Commissarries
+- Earn 4x points on US supermarkets (up to $25,000 per year, then 1x points) – includes OCONUS Commissaries

-- 3x points on flights booked directly with the airline or on amextravel.com
+- Earn 3x points on flights booked directly with the airline or on amextravel.com

-- No foreign transaction fees – great for the 4x on restaurants worldwide when travelling for fun, OCONUS TDY, or PCS!
+- No foreign transaction fees – great for the 4x on restaurants when travelling for fun, OCONUS TDY, or PCS!

 - Read my full review of the Amex Gold card for military, terms apply

 The AMEX Gold Card also waives the annual fee for military servicemembers.
 Here are the features making this card worthwhile.

-AMEX Membership Rewards
+Amex Membership Rewards

 Membership Rewards are one of two of the most flexible credit card reward systems.
 Other than Chase Ultimate Rewards points, Membership Rewards allows the most valuable transfers to airline and hotel partners.
 This allows you to book awesome business and first class tickets on great airlines.